Quadirreed/BootCamp/Lessons/15-Web-Vulnerabilities-and-Hardening/2/Activities/02_Directory_Traversal/Unsolved/README.md

       ![On the DVWA webpage, a red arrow points at File Inclusion on the left-side menu.](directory_traversal.png)

-  - **Note**: If you have any issues accessing this webpage, you might need to repeat the Activity Setup steps from the previous activity: [GitHub: SQL Injection](../../1/Activities/06_SQL_Injection/Unsolved/README.md).
+  - **Note**: If you have any issues accessing this webpage, you might need to repeat the activity setup steps from the SQL Injection Activity in 15.1.

 ### Instructions